anuragjain-git/start-to-joke/README.md

+😂 [vivekpathakgit](https://github.com/vivekpathakgit)  => When do doctors get angry?
+When they run out of patients.

  😂 [roshanbiswanath](https://github.com/roshanbiswanath)  => Why did the Clydesdale give the pony a glass of water?
 Because he was a little horse!

  😂 [scd-02](https://github.com/scd-02)  => How many apples grow on a tree?
 All of them!